forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 * Wikipedia on the language policy in Ukraine <https://en.wikipedia.org/wiki/Language_policy_in_Ukraine>
 * Parliament passes Ukrainian language bill <https://www.kyivpost.com/ukraine-politics/parliament-passes-ukrainian-language-bill.html>

-> Here, from a Swiss perspective, the current language situation/policy in Ukraine is considered - let's say - odd.
+> Here, from a Swiss perspective, the current language situation/policy in Ukraine is considered - let's say - odd ([Languages in Switzerland](../jurisprudence/governance_and_self_determination.md#languages-in-switzerland) on the [Governance and Self Determination page](../jurisprudence/governance_and_self_determination.md).
->> In Switzerland there are three main languages, namely Italian (native speakers about 10%), French (native about 20%) and German (about 60%, though learned first and spoken is mainly a local alemannic dialect, collectively referred as Swiss German).
-Additionally Romansh is an official language and spoken by about 0.5%. -> [Languages in Switzerland](../jurisprudence/governance_and_self_determination.md#refs-languages-in-switzerland) on the [Governance and Self Determination page](../jurisprudence/governance_and_self_determination.md).
+).